-To add the background image, click on the

-for an image on your local drive.
+To add the background image, click on the 'Background' button on the Page menu.
+You will then be able to browse for an image on your local drive.
 Valid image formats include png, jpg, gif as raster formats and svg as vector formats.